-The main focus of our work is on diplonemids (see list of publications).
+The main focus of our current work is on diplonemids, a eukaryotic group displaying most unusual gene expression.

 In Diplonema papillatum, we discovered that it's mitochondrial genome consists of >100 different

-circular chromosomes, each of which carries a small gene module.
+circular chromosomes, each of which carries a small gene module (see list of publications).

 Gene modules are transcribed individually and then joined together to a contiguous mRNA by trans-splicing.
-Further,